Zorro, The Gay Blade: Development

 The film began life as a screenplay by future screenwriter and teacher David Trottier, titled Zorro, the Comedy Adventure.
 Trottier had little involvement with the finished film, barring some minor additions, so was not credited.

+George Hamilton was cast as Zorro in the film after his success in Love at First Bite.

 Music

 The opening credits read: ”Music conducted and adapted by Ian Fraser” and the end credits: “Music adapted from Adventures of Don Juan (1948) by Max Steiner [and] Danzes Fantastica by Joaquín Turina”.

 Critical reception

-Vincent Canby gave a mostly positive review in The New York Times, praising many of the performances in particular. "[George Hamilton] has energy and extreme good will.
+Vincent Canby gave a mostly positive review in The New York Times, praising many of the performances in particular: "George Hamilton has energy and extreme good will.
 He also has surrounded himself with some very attractive and funny actors, particularly Mr. Leibman, Brenda Vaccaro, as the alcalde's sex-hungry wife, and beautiful Lauren Hutton."

 The film holds a rating of 50% on Rotten Tomatoes from 16 reviews.